lilgallon/GameOfLife/README.md

-# Le jeu de la vie
+# The G4me of life
 ![Version 0](https://img.shields.io/badge/Version-0-red.svg)

 The game of life consists in 4 rules :